Your Life In Numbers

 If you add this all together, you’ll potentially work for the equivalent of 4,821 days during your time here.
 Getting there safely can depend on good sleep.
 It’s estimated that 20% of road traffic accidents are sleep-related and 40% involve commercial vehicles.

-After all that hard work, we love catching up on social media on our commute home to settle down to our favourite TV shows.
+After all that hard work, we love catching up on social media.
+After a long commute home, we’re likely to settle down to our favourite TV shows too.
 We spend around 8.3 years (3030 days) in front of the TV.
 That’s enough to watch 72,720 hour-long programmes in a lifetime.

 How many times a day do you look at your phone?
 Enough to spend about 3 years on social media.
 A third of UK adults and half of 18-24-year-olds wake up to check their phone in the middle of the night.